-The Strategic Innovation and Research Agenda (SIRA), first adopted in 2013 and updated in 2017, translates the ambitions of the BIC into a set of actions designed to deliver tangible and increasingly ambitious results by 2020 and by 2030.
+The Strategic Innovation and Research Agenda (SIRA), translates industry’s Vision into a set of actions designed to deliver tangible and increasingly ambitious results first by 2020 and then by 2030.

-The SIRA, sets out the main technological and innovation challenges to developing sustainable and competitive bio-based industries in Europe at the time of writing.
-It reflects the industries’ vision of a competitive, innovative and sustainable Europe leading the transition towards a bioeconomy, while decoupling economic growth from resource depletion and environmental impact.
+The SIRA, sets out the main technological and innovation challenges to developing sustainable and competitive bio-based industries in Europe.
+It reflects the industry’s Vision of a competitive, innovative and sustainable Europe leading the transition towards a circular bioeconomy which decouples economic growth from resource depletion and environmental impact.

 Once agreed with the European Commission, the SIRA identifies research, demonstration and deployment activities to be carried out by the Joint Technology Initiative (JTI) on bio-based industries i.e. the Bio-based Industries Joint-Undertaking (BBI JU).